sm-da/my-awesome/README.md

 - [PaulWaltersDev/FreeLearningResourcesForSoftwareTesters](https://github.com/PaulWaltersDev/FreeLearningResourcesForSoftwareTesters) - A New Project to create a set of links to free Online Learning Resources for New and Experienced Software Testers.
 - [PhantasticUniverse/CollectiveGenius-AutoGPT-Agent-Hub](https://github.com/PhantasticUniverse/CollectiveGenius-AutoGPT-Agent-Hub) - A showcase of diverse AI agents, fostering innovation and collaboration across domains.
 - [ProfSynapse/Synapse_CoR](https://github.com/ProfSynapse/Synapse_CoR) -
-- [Purfview/whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win) - Standalone executables for those who don't want to bother with Python.
+- [Purfview/whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win) - Whisper & Faster-Whisper standalone executables for those who don't want to bother with Python.
 - [agmmnn/awesome-blender](https://github.com/agmmnn/awesome-blender) - 🪐 A curated list of awesome Blender addons, tools, tutorials; and 3D resources for everyone.
 - [ai-collection/ai-collection](https://github.com/ai-collection/ai-collection) - The Generative AI Landscape - A Collection of Awesome Generative AI Applications
 - [akikoo/accessibility-testing-tools](https://github.com/akikoo/accessibility-testing-tools) - A collection of useful tools for accessibility testing and debugging in the browser, online and desktop